JSubs/Data-Analyst-Portfolio/README.md

 **Main Insights**

-Revenue distribution across regions and states
+• Revenue distribution across regions and states

-Monthly and yearly growth trends
+• Monthly and yearly growth trends

-Top-performing products and categories
+• Top-performing products and categories

-Key customers contributing the highest revenue
+• Key customers contributing the highest revenue

-**Purpose
-**
+**Purpose**
 This dashboard supports data-driven decision-making by providing a clear, visual summary of sales performance.
 It helps teams identify where to focus sales strategies, strengthen customer relationships, and optimize product portfolios.

 **Tools Used**